-Your child gets to choose any activity that can reasonably fit within 15 minutes.
-Your child should decide what the activity will be.
-It might be a time to play together, or your child might want you to watch while he or she does an activity.
+Your child gets to choose any activity that can reasonably fit within 15 minutes, except for any type of screen time.
+Your child may want you to play or to watch while he or she does an activity.

-SPECIAL TIME is a time to be responsive and relaxed—not to teach or even to entertain.
-The parents’ job is to follow the child’s lead—which is not always easy.
+SPECIAL TIME is a time to be engaged and responsive, not to teach or to entertain.
+Your job is to follow your child’s lead, which is not always easy.

 Every day, if possible.
-(If you find you are not able to set aside 15 minutes at least five days a week, notice how you are spending other time at home.
-You might notice that you are spending more than 15 minutes each day nagging!)
-SPECIAL TIME usually frees up extra time that was lost in conflicts.
-Parents often don't realize how many minutes they are spending on activities that can be postponed or even eliminated.
+If you find you are not able to set aside 15 minutes at least five days a week, it may be because you are spending time in less enjoyable ways.
+You might notice that you are spending more than 15 minutes each day nagging!
+SPECIAL TIME usually frees up time that is spent in conflicts.
+You may discover that you are spending time on activities that can be postponed or even eliminated.